 Internal audit key compliance attributes

 Under the Treasury Board Directive on Internal Audit, Transport Canada is required to publish information on the professionalism, performance and impact of our internal audit function.
-Here are the key ways that we comply with standards.
+Here are the key ways in which we comply with standards.

 Auditor training